AndrewJBateman/ionic-angular-world-data/README.md

 * **TODO:**
 * Correct language check so it does revert to English when EN selected - use storage?

-* **Nav side-bar:** Working. countries, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.
+* **Nav side-bar:** Working. countries, oceans, favorites, about, change language, dark theme toggle + Unsplash image with credit.
 Languages added.
 * **TODO** Add language for alert cancel?

 * **Countries page:** Working.
 Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
 Clicking on a country list item will show the country detail (no routing required - all done using *ngIf in the html content :-)).
 Country searchbar to search by country name.
 Fab icon link to map of country, generated using the Google Maps API.